 1/4 teaspoon fine sea salt

 1 cup whole-wheat or panko bread crumbs

 1. Preheat oven to 375 degrees.
 Line a sheet pan with parchment paper.
 To make katsu sauce, stir together ketchup, 1/4 cup water, tamari, chili garlic sauce and chili powder.
 Set aside to let flavors mingle.

 2. Line a sheet pan with paper towels.
 Cut tofu into 1-inch cubes.
 Place tofu cubes on paper towels and set aside.

-3. Place 3 small bowls in a row.
-Mix flour with garlic powder, salt, and pepper in the first bowl.
+3. Place three small bowls in a row.
+Mix flour with garlic powder, salt and pepper in the first bowl.
 Lightly froth egg whites with a fork in the second bowl.
 Place bread crumbs in the third bowl.